berrak/mcu_c_code_styleguide/README.md

 syscalls.c          // OK
 sys_calls.c         // OK
 sys calls.c         // Wrong
-SysCalls.c          // Wrong
+SysCalls.c          // (Wrong): except for an Arduino Library.
+Use CamelCase like 'SysCalls.cpp', and 'SysCalls.h'.
 ```

 Avoid building issues with naming file system directories in the same manner, which are part of the toolchain or source tree.
-Other directories can be named freely, with hyphens, camel-case, or all caps.
+To be consistent with any directory name use either `lower case`-style or all `CAPS`, thus no *camel case styles*.

 ### Header include files